Skip to main content

 Creating a Plan of Action

-Once areas have been identified to focus on, it's time to create a plan of action.
+Once an area has been identified to focus on, it's time to create a plan of action.
 This plan includes brainstorming ideas, figuring out how to make changes that are important and breaking these down into steps or a list, and being realistic about the number of tasks to plan for at the same time.
 Some tasks may be smaller and easier to change and implement, while others may take more time.

 When creating a plan of action think about: